GALAXIA-GXA/.github/profile/README.md

 <img src="https://github.com/GALAXIA-GXA/.github/blob/main/header.png" width="1000">

 <h1>Connecting Web2 and Web3</h1>
-<big></big>GALAXIA(GXA) is a utility token used for payments and rewards within the GALAXIA ecosystem.</big>
+</big>GALAXIA(GXA) is a utility token used for payments and rewards within the GALAXIA ecosystem.

-<big>By leveraging its own diverse services, including the digital asset information platform CoinSiren and the NFT marketplace MetaGalaxia, it builds an innovative ecosystem that seamlessly bridges Web2 and Web3 services.</big>
+By leveraging its own diverse services, including the digital asset information platform CoinSiren and the NFT marketplace MetaGalaxia, it builds an innovative ecosystem that seamlessly bridges Web2 and Web3 services.

 <h1>About GALAXIA</h1>